jonmatthis/jonmatthis/docs/notes/presentations/2024-07-14-JP4Palestine-hasbara/2024-07-14-JP4Palestine-hasbara.md

 ### **Option A**: Don't!
 - They don't deserve your time and energy
 - Stalemates favor the Status Quo
+- Its not effective
+  - [The emotional dog and its rational tail](https://pubmed.ncbi.nlm.nih.gov/11699120/)
+- You could be doing literally anything else

 - Beware -
-  - [The emotional dog and its rational tail](https://pubmed.ncbi.nlm.nih.gov/11699120/)
   - The [Bullshit Assymmetry Principle](https://en.wikipedia.org/wiki/Brandolini%27s_law) and the [Gish Gallop](https://en.wikipedia.org/wiki/Gish_gallop) Trap
   - [Backfire effect](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7462781/)